sv0/telega/README.md

 # Telega v.
 0.0.1

-Web UI and API to check if phone number is connected to Telegram account.
+API to check if phone number is connected to Telegram account.

 Inspired by [bellingcat telegram-phone-number-checker](https://github.com/bellingcat/telegram-phone-number-checker)